rhdtownsend/msg/docs/source/appendices/grid-tools/goettingen_to_specint.rst

-The :command:`goettingen_to_specint` tool extracts a flux spectrum from a data file in FITS format (with the schema described by :ads_citealp:`husser:2013`), and writes it to a :fileref:`specint` file.
+The :command:`goettingen_to_specint` tool extracts a flux spectrum from a data file in FITS format (with the schema described by :ads_citealp:`husser:2013`), and writes it to a :f-schema:`specint` file.
 This tool accepts the following command-line arguments:

 .. program:: goettingen_to_specint